mCRL2org/mCRL2/doc/sphinx/user_manual/tutorial/ropebridge/index.rst

       forall x:Nat . [true* . report(x)] val(x >= 17)

-   However, executing :ref:`tool-pbes2bool` does not terminate if this phrasing is used.
+   However, executing :ref:`tool-pbessolve` does not terminate if this phrasing is used.

 .. admonition:: Exercise